-Trinity School, Teignmouth, South Devon
+Trinity School, Teignmouth

 Muddy says: A warm, friendly, family-oriented school, highly rated for its individual approach.
 A bit of a hidden gem in South Devon.

-But for a small school in a coastal town, you still get a sense of green, open spaces here (around 14 acres of it – and did I mention the view?).
-Football, rugby, hockey, netball, basketball, all the usual suspects are on site, along with a cracking 25m outdoor pool that, as soon as the spring arrives and the covers are off is pretty much in use every day (it’s pictured here in sunnier times, to do it justice).
-Plus, the school has a tennis and a cricket academy, an established forest school site and makes the most of the local watersports centre for sailing.
+For a small school in the heart of a coastal town, you still get a sense of green, open space here (around 14 acres of it – and did I mention the view?).
+Athletics, football, rugby, hockey, netball, basketball, all the usual suspects are on site and while there is no sports stadium, the icing on the facilities cake is a cracking 25m pool.
+It’s recently gained a cover, meaning it’s pretty much in use every day of the year, with planning permission pending for a new fitness suite and changing rooms.

 The school has a proven track record in its students popping out the end of their time at Trinity and going on to Russell Group Universities, so Oxbridge, Imperial, University of London and LSE are all on the list, as well as Exeter University, more locally.

 Another plucky string to the Trinity bow, the boarding care, offered for flexi, weekly or full timers, has been independently rated as excellent.
-There are 3 boarding houses and what I like is how they are all fully integrated into the main buildings; it’s that small, close-knit feel again.
+There are two boarding houses and what I like is how they are all fully integrated into the main buildings; it’s that small, close-knit feel again.

-MD Halls for the seniors, is divided into separate girls’ and boys’ wings, joined by a rather snazzy shared kitchen and common room.
+MD Halls for the seniors, is divided into separate girls’ and boys’ wings, connected by a rather snazzy shared kitchen and common room.
 I had a sneaky peek inside and, well, list a few pics on Rightmove and I reckon it would be snapped up by a young trendy-type in no time.
 Open plan, exposed beams and a living area made for slouching during downtime = happy sixth formers.

 In the evenings and around lessons, the kids get access to the ICT suite for extra study when they need it.
 And on the flip side, they get plenty of social time, too, with all the usual suspects, like movie nights and paintball sessions regularly planned.
 At weekends kids in Year 9 are allowed to go into Teignmouth (not known for its rowdiness, happily) and Years 10, 11 and Sixth formers get the freedom to travel to Exeter at weekends.
-They’re also encouraged to go and stay with their mates who are day pupils, so all in all, there’s no sense of detachment from the rest of the world.
+They’re also encouraged to stay with their mates who are day pupils, so all in all, there’s no sense of detachment from the rest of the world.